MatthewMeade/CaffeineTracker/spec.md

-# Caffeine Tracker Web App: Developer Specification
+# lesspresso Web App: Developer Specification

 ## 1. Introduction

-This document provides a comprehensive technical specification for the Caffeine Tracker web application.
+This document provides a comprehensive technical specification for the lesspresso web application.
 The application is a modern, full-stack solution built with Next.js, designed to help users monitor their daily caffeine intake.
 It features a sophisticated authentication system supporting both registered and guest users, a dynamic and interactive UI for logging and